Your iTunes Match subscription includes access to iCloud Music Library, which allows you to enjoy your entire music library from all of your devices.

 - Mac: From the menu bar at the top of your computer screen, choose iTunes > Preferences.

-Windows: Hold down the Control and B keys on your keyboard to turn on the iTunes menu bar, then choose iTunes > Preferences.
+Windows: Hold down the Control and B keys on your keyboard to turn on the iTunes menu bar, then choose Edit > Preferences.
 Learn more about menus in iTunes for Windows.

 - Click the General tab, then select iCloud Music Library.